I’m always looking for ways to work smarter and more efficiently, and to that end I took a recent inventory of my online business “toolkit.”

-I use the free Amolto call recording software to record my Skype podcast interviews.
-Haven’t had any dealbreaker issues with it.
+I use the free Zencastr browser-based recording tool to record my podcast interviews.
+It delivers great sound quality and haven’t had any dealbreaker issues with it.

 After I finish the recording, I dump the mp3 file into Audacity, which is a free audio-editing tool.
 As with any new software, there was a bit of a learning curve to overcome, but I think it works great!